trpc/trpc/www/docs/main/express.md

 ## Express.js adapter

-tRPC includes adapters for Express.js out of the box.
+tRPC includes an adapter for Express.js out of the box.
 This adapter lets you convert your tRPC router into an Express.js middleware.

 ```ts
 import { createExpressMiddleware } from '@trpc/server/adapters/express';